Ignite Your Venture: Conquer Partnership Firm Registration & Compliance Hurdles in India

 • Limited Capital: The maximum number of partners is restricted, potentially limiting the capital infusion.

-• Lack of Continuity: The partnership may dissolve upon the death, insolvency, or withdrawal of a partner.
+• Lack of Continuity: It may dissolve upon the death, insolvency, or withdrawal of a partner.

 6. Difference Between Partnership and Other Business Structures